otto-de/api-guidelines/api-guidelines/rest/http/status-codes/rules/must-specify-success-and-error-responses.md

 ---
-type: MUST
 id: R000011
 ---

-# specify success and error responses
+# MUST specify success and error responses

 APIs should define the functional, business view and abstract from implementation aspects.
 Success and error responses are a vital part to define how an API is used correctly.